chauff/cse1500-web-transcripts/index.md

 CSE1500 is the [Web and Database Technology course](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=51307), that first-year Bachelor students of the Bachelor Computer Science and Engineering take at [TU Delft](https://www.tudelft.nl/).

 This website contains **all materials of the web technology part** of the course.
+It has been updated for the 2020/21 course edition.
 We opted to not distribute the materials via Brightspace due to the many code examples that are much more easily maintained and updated on GitHub.
 With a modern browser, you can use highlighting and note-taking in the browser.
 All data is stored in the browser's localStorage: i.e., no data leaves your machine.
 Be aware though that all data is deleted when you clear your browser's history/cookies/storage!

 We cover the following languages: HTTP, HTML, JavaScript (on the client and server).
 Our "web stack" or web application stack, i.e. the software setup we use to implement web applications, is minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).